spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/09-cluster-rbac.md

 There are many reasons why you may want to create roles and assign permissions to different users or groups.
 Below are a few common scenarios.

 * Use Role and a RoleBinding to scope security to a single Kubernetes namespace.
-* Use Role and a RoleBinding to scope security to several Kubernetes namespace.
+* Use Role and a RoleBinding to scope security to several Kubernetes namespaces.
 * Use ClusterRole and ClusterRoleBinding to scope security to all namespaces.